-Dell Tech World: Former Fed Leaders Talk Modernization, CX
+Dell Tech World: Fed Experts Talk Modernization, CX

 “It’s an important initiative,” she said.
 “Putting the individual that is participating – and in the other side of the equation – in the conversation.”

-John Roese, the president and global CTO of Dell Technologies – which just announced a brand new private and public-sector Zero Trust project during the conference – noted that there has been an “appetite” for policy change in government.
+John Roese, the president and global CTO of Dell Technologies – which just announced a brand new private and public-sector Zero Trust project during the conference – noted that there has been an “appetite” for policy change within government.

+“I would love to see something emerge from the government.
+A long term vision of what the future, from a technical perspective, needs to look like,” Roese said.

+Dell Technologies Senior Vice President of Federal, Jim Kelly, moderated the conversation with the government experts, noting that the themes at this year’s conference – multicloud, edge, zero trust, and AI – are also topics of interest within the Federal government today.

+“We’re starting to see some more broad adoption,” Kelly said.
+“That is the next generation,” the Dell executive said of the emerging technologies.
+“We think that’s going to make a big impact across the board.”

-“There’s a lot of good people inside of the DoD trying to change how we see technology and innovation,” Murray said.
+Murray noted that there are a lot of good people inside of the DoD trying to change how the government sees technology and innovation.
 “This is just going to be a slow process because you’ve got people who have been there for a long, long time – a lot of resistance.”

 “There is a lot of tension with everything we’re talking about today,” he continued, “It’s going to get better, we’re just going to have to be a bit patient because it is a very big bureaucracy that was built to resist change.”